 Getting that content and promotion right can dramatically improve your sales.
-I therefore wanted to cover this topic in more depth over two blogs.
+I have therefore covered this topic in more depth over two blogs.
 You can read about the awareness stage here, while this blog explains the consideration and decision stages.

 If you are not familiar with the buyer journey click here.
 Otherwise, please read about the awareness stage and then come back here.